-The Atticus Open Data Project is a collaborative of legal professionals and law students around the world to curate and label an open-sourced training dataset of legal contracts for AI research.
+The Atticus Open Data Project is a collaborative of legal professionals and law students around the world working to curate and label an open-sourced training dataset of legal contracts for AI research.

 To that end, the Atticus Open Data Project is launching the Atticus Open Data Student Fellow Program in partnership with The Atticus Project, a non-profit organization, Berkeley Center for Law and Business, and LexLab at UC Hastings Law.
 We are looking for motivated law students to join us as Atticus Open Data Student Fellows.
-Submit your application to join the 2021 Atticus Summer Program here.

 What is the Open Data Student Fellow Program?